Categories: Personal Injury

 In the Conlin case, Broomfield District Court Judge Patrick Murphy ordered that an inbounds avalanche is not an inherent risk of skiing because if the legislature had intended to include avalanches in the list of inherent dangers of skiing, it would have done so.
 Thus, Judge Murphy ruled that the Conlin case may move forward in Broomfield County.
 However, within weeks of Judge Murphy’s ruling, Judge Mary Clarkson Hoak in Grand County reached the opposite conclusion in the Norris case.
 Judge Hoak concluded that inbounds avalanches fall squarely within the definition of inherent dangers and risks of skiing, and thus, the Norris case was dismissed.

-Bloch & Chapleau is a full service law firm specializing in ski injury cases in Colorado.
+Bloch Ongert is a full-service law firm specializing in ski injury cases in Colorado.

 Some of the information contained in this blog was obtained from the Denver Post